-We entered into an administration agreement with the Administrator, or the Administration Agreement, which was approved by our board of directors, including a majority of the independent directors, in March 2011.
-Under this agreement, the Administrator provides administration services to the Company.
-For providing these services, facilities and personnel we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our chief compliance officer, chief financial officer and their respective staffs.
-The Administrator also offers, on our behalf, managerial assistance to portfolio companies to which the Company is required to offer such assistance.
+We entered into the Administration Agreement with the Administrator which was approved by our board of directors, including a majority of the independent directors, in March 2011.
+Under this agreement, the Administrator provides administration services and office facilities to us.
+For providing these services, facilities and personnel, we have agreed to reimburse the Administrator for our allocable portion of overhead and other expenses incurred by the Administrator in performing its obligations under our Administration Agreement, including rent and our allocable portion of the costs of compensation and related expenses of our Chief Compliance Officer, Chief Financial Officer and their respective staffs.
+The Administrator also offers, on our behalf, managerial assistance to portfolio companies to which we are required to offer such assistance.
 Reimbursement for certain of these costs is included in administrative services expenses in the Consolidated Statement of Operations.
-For the period from March 4, 2011 (commencement of operations) to September 30, 2011, the Investment Adviser was reimbursed approximately \$0.1 million, from us, including expenses it incurred on behalf of the Administrator, for services described above.
+For the year ended September 30, 2012, the Investment Adviser and Administrator, collectively, were reimbursed approximately \$0.2 million, from us, including expenses incurred by the Investment Adviser and Administrator, collectively, were reimbursed approximately \$0.1 million from us, including expenses it incurred on behalf of the Administrator, for the services described above.

 In connection with our initial public offering, the Investment Adviser paid to the underwriters 2% of the sales load, or \$2.1 million in the aggregate, with respect to the offering of shares of our common stock.
 We (and indirectly our stockholders) will be obligated to repay this amount (a) if during any four consecutive calendar quarter-periods ending on or after April 13, 2012 our Pre-Incentive Fee Net Investment Income equals or exceeds 1.75% (7.0% annualized) of our net assets at the beginning of such period (as adjusted for any issuances or repurchases of shares of our common stock) or (b) upon our liquidation.
 If one or more of these events does not occur on or before April 7, 2014, we will not be obligated to repay this amount.
 We will repay such amount to the Investment Adviser in cash, and the Investment Adviser has agreed to use such payment to purchase shares of our common stock in the secondary market.
-In connection with the sales load paid by the Investment Adviser more fully described above and based on actual returns as of September 30, 2011, as well as the likelihood of future activity that may generate additional returns, management determined that the 7.0% return on Pre-Incentive Fee Net Investment Income was uncertain.
-Accordingly, the Company did not record a liability for it.
-Management assesses performance to determine whether the 7% return on Pre-Incentive Fee Net Investment Income is probable before recording the \$2.1 million charge to capital.
+In connection with the sales load paid by the Investment Adviser more fully described above and based on actual returns as of September 30, 2012, as well as the likelihood of future activity that may generate additional returns, management determined that the 7.0% return on Pre-Incentive Fee Net Investment Income for four consecutive calendar quarter periods was probable.